 What should I do if the thread is not completely consumed?
 Can it be cut?

-If after 100 days the sutures still do not decompose completely, you should go to a reputable medical facility to ask a doctor to remove the sutures.
-In principle, self-dissolving threads do not need to be cut.
+If after 100 days the dissolvable stitches still do not decompose completely, you should go to a reputable medical facility to ask a doctor to remove the sutures.
+In principle, dissolvable stitches do not need to be cut.
 However, in some cases they are not tolerated by the body and can cause infection.

 When you encounter the above situation, you don’t need to worry too much because self-decomposing threads can be cut out like regular sutures.
 During wound treatment, the doctor will widen the stitches a little more.
 After the wound is less swollen, the soft tissues will shrink and expose the sutures, allowing the doctor to quickly remove the sutures.